 - UW-Madison’s HRPP website and the websites of the campus IRBs provide educational and instructional material, including online tutorials, CITI Good Clinical Practice training, and information on educational events for investigators and research staff.

-- UW-Madison requires that all personnel engaged in human participants research, as defined in the Engagement in Human Participants Research at UW-Madison Policy, to complete human participants training and maintain valid training throughout their engagement.
+- UW-Madison requires that all personnel engaged in human participants research, as defined in the Engagement in Human Participants Research at UW-Madison Policy, complete Human Subjects Protections (HSP) Training and maintain valid training throughout their engagement.

-- UW-Madison personnel are required to take the UW-Madison CITI human participants course that addresses the Belmont Report and pass it with an average score of 85%.
+- UW-Madison personnel are required to take UW-Madison HSP Courses (UW Biomedical Course or UW Social & Behavioral Course) via CITI and pass it with an average score of 85%.

 - UW-Madison CITI human participants course expires after 3 years and must be re-taken to remain valid.

-- For personnel engaged in human participants research who have dual appointments with the William S. Middleton Veteran’s Affairs Hospital and the UW-Madison (“dual appointees”), satisfying the VA human participants training and re-training requirements will satisfy the UW-Madison human participants training requirements.
+- For personnel engaged in human participants research who have dual appointments with the William S. Middleton Veteran’s Affairs Hospital and the UW-Madison (“dual appointees”), satisfying the VA Human Subjects Protections training and re-training requirements will satisfy the UW-Madison human participants training requirements.

-- For personnel at other institutions collaborating with UW-Madison researchers, UW-Madison IRBs may accept certification of the completion of a comparable human research training program as a substitute for completion of UW-Madison’s required training.
+- For personnel at other institutions collaborating with UW-Madison researchers, UW-Madison IRBs may accept certification of the completion of a comparable HSP Training program as a substitute for completion of UW-Madison’s required training.
 UW-Madison IRBs accept the following substitutes:

-- The Veterans Affairs Human Participants Protection training,
+- The Veterans Affairs Human Participants Protection training (see above),

-- Training from other institutions holding a Federalwide Assurance.
+- Training from other institutions holding a Federalwide Assurance, via CITI or comparable.